Kotlin/kotlin-spec/docs/src/md/kotlin.core/statements.md

 - Labels
 - Are declarations statements or not?
     - In the current grammar, they are
+    - If yes, what does it mean to the spec?
 - How expansions with new variables actually work